jpaul121/pomodoro-timer/README.md

 ## About

 This is a minimalistically styled, fully functional Pomodoro timer.
-To get started using it, just click on the link above.
+To get started using it, click on the link above.